woemler/centromere/docs/documentation.md

 ### Repositories

-All Centromere repository classes implement the base `RepositoryOperations` interface, which defines all of the basic CRUD operations that all Centromere repositories should support.
+All Centromere repository classes implement the base `RepositoryOperations` interface, which defines all of the basic CRUD operations that all Centromere repositories should dataSetSupport.
 This interface is based on Spring Data's `PagingAndSortingRepository`, but with some additional method definitions for dynamic query operations.
 The database-specific implementations also include several methods specific to those data stores.
 A MongoDB repository implementation for the above `Gene` model class might look like this:

 ```java
 @ModelRepository(Gene.class)